 Indoor shutters are great for sliding glass doors in Philadelphia.
 Shutters help maximize your privacy, block light, don’t sway like vertical blinds or curtains, and can even last longer than the sliding door itself.
 If you’ve already decided on shutters for a sliding door, the next choice to make is what kind of shutters would look best with the sliding glass doors in your space.

-Bypass Shutters For Philadelphia Sliding Doors
+Bypass Shutters For Sliding In Philadelphia

 The more common of the two sliding glass door shutter options is bypass shutters.
 For bypass shutters, multiple shutter panels slide on a track mounted above the door.
-The panels are offset so one panel slides in front of the other for easy operation of the door.
+The panels are offset so one-panel slides in front of the other for easy operation of the door.
 Or if the sliding door has room to the side, the track can reach past the doorframe to allow the shutter panel to completely slide to the side.

 Remember that with almost every bypass shutter configuration, you’ll have a panel over one pane of your sliding glass door all the time.
 Sliding glass door shutters in a bypass build are also somewhat more resilient than bifold builds, as there are fewer moving parts that can become damaged or wear out.